anlutro/php-curl/README.md

 ?>
 ```

-## Laravel Service Provider
+### Laravel
-cURL comes with a Laravel service provider and facade.

-Add `anlutro\cURL\Laravel\cURLServiceProvider` to the array of providers in `app/config/app.php`.
+The package comes with a facade you can use if you prefer the static method calls.

-Optionally, add `'cURL' => 'anlutro\cURL\Laravel\cURL'` to the array of aliases in the same file.
+Optionally, add `'cURL' => 'anlutro\cURL\Laravel\cURL'` to the array of aliases in `config/app.php`.

 Replace `$curl->` with `cURL::` in the examples above.

+## Contact

+Open an issue on GitHub if you have any problems or suggestions.

+## License

+The contents of this repository is released under the [MIT license](http://opensource.org/licenses/MIT).